gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 Substitution  | Meaning
 --- | ---
 `{class}`     | The value of the `Natural_Order_EN_Class` column of the Nomenclature row.
-Used when the Nomenclature class should be included as-is in the resulting Common Facet term.
+Used when the Nomenclature class should be included as-is in the resulting Common Vocabulary term.
 `{sub_class}` | The value of the `Natural_Order_EN_Sub_Class` column of the Nomenclature row.
-Used when the Nomenclature sub class should be included as-is in the resulting Common Facet term.
+Used when the Nomenclature sub class should be included as-is in the resulting Common Vocabulary term.
 `{tail}`      | The tail portion (see explanation above) of the Nomenclature term.
 Used for most rules.
 `{leaf}`      | The leaf term (see explanation above) of the Nomenclature term.
-Used instead of `{tail}` only when the tail value contains more levels of information than are necessary for the resulting Common Facet term.
+Used instead of `{tail}` only when the tail value contains more levels of information than are necessary for the resulting Common Vocabulary term.

 The `{tail}` and `{leaf}` elements are mutually exclusive and so only one or the other should be used.
 These two terms are only ever used at the end of the translation text.